openshift/assisted-service/docs/hive-integration/README.md

 test-infra-cluster-assisted-installer-master-2
-SpecSynced	The Spec has been successfully applied Connected	The agent's connection to the installation service is unimpaired ReadyForInstallation	The agent cannot begin the installation because it has already started Validated	The agent's validations are passing Installed	The installation is in progress: Configuring
+SpecSynced	The Spec has been successfully applied Connected	The agent's connection to the installation service is unimpaired RequirementsMet	Installation already started and is in progress Validated	The agent's validations are passing Installed	The installation is in progress: Configuring